Man Mohan Singh (pilot): The Aga Khan contest

 In November 1929, keen to promote aviation, the Aga Khan, 48th Imam of the Ismaili sect of Muslims announced a prize of £500 to the first Indian pilot who could fly solo between England and India.
 The contestants in 1930 included; J. R. D. Tata, who later founded Tata Motors and Air India, Aspy Engineer, who would later be appointed head of the Indian Air Force, Ram Nath Chawla, who was Engineer's friend, and Singh.

 The Maharani of Cooch Bihar presided over the naming ceremony of Singh's aircraft, a Gipsy Moth he named Miss India.
 It was fitted with an additional 20-gallon fuel tank.
 Singh, a self-confessed poor navigator, had a map of India painted on its rudder because, he jokingly claimed, he frequently lost his way.
 One editor of a flight journal reported, "Mr Man Mohan Singh called his aeroplane Miss India and he is likely to!"

 On 11 January 1930 Singh made his first attempt to fly to India.
 That day, he departed from Croydon Airport near London, but smashed his propeller when landing at Noyon, France, the following evening.
 His second attempt, from Lympne on 24 January 1930, was also abandoned before completion.
 After flying for six days, he reached Rome and after reaching Naples, thick fog forced him to land on a mountain road in Paola, southern Italy, damaging his aircraft and injuring his left eye.
 Both times, he returned to Croydon.

 It was at his third attempt that he completed the journey from Croydon to India, starting off on 8 April 1930, and was the first to land at RAF Drigh Road, Karachi on 9 May 1930, one day after the one-month deadline.
-As he had not completed the journey within the specified time frame due to a forced landing near Marseilles, the prize was awarded at the decision of the Royal Aero Club, to Aspy Engineer, who completed the journey solo and within a month.
+As he had not completed the journey within the specified time frame due to a forced landing near Marseille, the prize was awarded at the decision of the Royal Aero Club, to Aspy Engineer, who completed the journey solo and within a month.